scribe-security/docs/docs/platforms/gitlab-integration.md

 The `policy` stage evaluates the security framework policy against signed evidence, generating SARIF reports that are subsequently signed and uploaded.

+Our default policies can be reviewed and managed as code, for more details see our default [Policy As Code Bundle](https://github.com/scribe-public/sample-policies/tree/main/v1).

 ### Cache

 - Database cache from the discovery stage is required.